ELITR/minuting-experimentation/README.md

 # minuting-experimentation
-The MDSF code for conducting preliminary experiment with automatic minuting.
+The code of our preliminary experiment automatic summarization of meeting dialogues (minuting).